ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

-CONCURRENT_EXEC_DEGREE_MAX specifies the maximum number of procedures in the DBMS_CONCURRENT_EXEC package that are allowed to execute in parallel
+CONCURRENT_EXEC_DEGREE_MAX specifies the maximum number of procedures in the DBMS_CONCURRENT_EXEC package that are allowed to execute in parallel.

 If this value is set to 0, the DBMS_CONCURRENT_EXEC package cannot be executed.